-Ethanol blended gasoline may gum up and clog the carburetor if the generator is not run or carburetor drained within 4 weeks.
+Gasoline may gum up and clog the carburetor if the generator is not run or carburetor drained within 4 weeks.

 - 1. Be sure all appliances are disconnected from the generator. - 2.
 Start the generator as instructed in Starting the Engine section. - 3.
-Turn the fuel valve to the "OFF" position. - 4.
+Turn the fuel select dial to the "GASOLINE OFF" position. - 4.
 Let the engine run until fuel starvation has stopped the engine.
 This usually takes a few minutes. - 5.
-Move the engine switch to the "OFF" position.
+Turn the fuel select dial to the "ENGINE STOP" position.